Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Analysis Details

 \section{Analysis Details}

-PYTHIA8 (version 8.244) was used to simulate the p-p collisions while maintaining its default parameters, without being tuned to any of the studied collision energies, $\sqrt{S_{NN}} =200$ GeV and $\sqrt{S_{NN}} =13$ TeV.
-The events were generated for each $\sqrt{S_{NN}}$ energy with a kinematic region of pseudorapidity $|\eta|\ < 5$ and full azimuth $|\phi| < \pi$.
-The hadronic decay channel in PYTHIA8 was set to "off", to detect the resonances without the need to identify them via the invariant mass reconstruction as in the real experiments.
-Around 30 million events have been generated at each center of mass energy, where all produced particles per event are identified and their kinematics ($\eta$, $\phi$, and $p_{_t}$) are recorded.
+PYTHIA8 (version 8.2) \cite{sjostrand2015introduction} was used to simulate the p-p collisions while maintaining its default parameters, without being tuned to any of the studied collision energies, $\sqrt{s}$ $=200$ GeV and $13$ TeV.
+The events were generated for each $\sqrt{s}$ energy with a kinematic region of pseudorapidity $|\eta|< 20$ and full azimuth $|\phi| < \pi$.
+The hadronic decay channel in PYTHIA8 was turned off, to detect the resonances without the need to identify them via the invariant mass reconstruction as in the real experiments.
+The total number of events generation at each center-of-mass energy is 15 million, where all produced particles per event are identified and their kinematics ($\eta$, $\phi$, and $p_{_T}$) were recorded.
+Table \ref{table:1} shows more details for the parameters implemented to generate events of interest.